 The most popular myth regarding the history of Black Friday is based on the belief that retail stores spent most of the year in the red according to their balance sheets.
 When the holiday shopping season arrived, on the day after Thanksgiving, retailers were believed to finally start making a profit.
 Their balance sheets also reflected this, going from red to black.

 This was a popular time for tourists to visit for two reasons: to celebrate the Thanksgiving holiday and to see the traditional Army-Navy football game.
-Due to the influx of people visiting the city of Philadelphia, it was not only a popular day for shopping, but for looting as well.
 Local Philadelphia businesses later tried to change the term Black Friday because of the doom and gloom associated with the phrase.
-They instead pushed for Big Friday, but the original term, Black Friday held its place.
+They instead pushed for Big Friday, but the original term, Black Friday, held its place.

 Just like the United States, the UK term Black Friday came from local police.
-The difference here is that Black Friday referred to the Friday before Christmas.
+The difference here is that Black Friday was in reference to the Friday before Christmas.
 Both Police and hospitals noticed a spike in demand as people partied and enjoyed the last weekend before the holiday.

 Australia and New Zealand are not immune to the online shopping opportunities centered in the U.S. Back in 2015, major New Zealand retailers like The Warehouse started noting the retail holiday’s importance by offering their own deals.

-After the success of Black Friday more retail holidays surfaced, one of them being Cyber Monday.
+After the success of Black Friday, more retail holidays surfaced, including Cyber Monday.
 They often are considered so similar that few people know their differences.
 So, let’s start by discussing Black Friday.